roachhd/kendo-docs/api/javascript/ui/gantt.md

 ### dataItem

-Returns the data item to which the specified table row from the treelist is bound
+Returns the data item to which the specified table row from the TreeList is bound

 #### Parameters